smcgregor/mfmci/README.md

 For an example of the database format, you can view the files in the databases folder.
 Databases should either be named `database.csv`, or `database.csv.bz2`.
-When there is no file `database.csv` file mfmci will attempt to decompress the bz2 compressed file.
+When there is no `database.csv` file, mfmci will attempt to decompress a bz2 compressed file.

 Each row of the database should include all the variables necessary for evaluating state transitions, including the starting state variables, result state variables, and any variables that you may need to evaluate the policy or generate a visualization.

+Three required columns are `action`, `onPolicy`, and `timeStep`, which give an integer values for the evaluated action, an indicator that the transition is on the sampling policy (or not), and a counter of the time step in which the transition was generated.

 Additionally, you must annotate the columns of the database so mfmci will know how to use them.